radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources-supported.md

 Templates for cloud services are located on the OTHER tab.

 - Microsoft Entra ID (formerly Azure AD).
-Use the template named mgraph for Entra ID.
+Use the template named Microsoft Entra ID.
 - PingOne.
 Use the template named SCIMv2.
 - Okta Universal Directory.
 Use the template named Okta.
 - Any SCIMv2 service.
 Use the template named SCIMv2.